The top 10 hard-to-kill houseplants

 A remarkable rubber plant

 The rubber plant is a blissful addition to your home, with its sparing leaves and rich green appearance, coming in various shapes and shades.
-And as well as looking on-trend in your contemporary style abode, they are easy to manage.
+And as well as looking on-trend alongside your contemporary wall art and modern interiors, they are easy to manage.

 Despite not requiring a lot of TLC, these tough house plants can grow from 60 to 80 feet, making a real statement in your home.
 You could sit this beautiful plant beside a free-standing mirror in your spare bedroom, or you could stand it on your kitchen floor where it will act as a centrepiece to what many deem an unartistic space.

 To get the most out of your rubber plant, water it regularly and ensure the soil is always left slightly damp but never soggy in texture.
 You should also clean the leaves with a damp cloth every now and again to prevent dust from building up.